- Choose a Major

 - The Department of Engineering & Technology Announces the National Science Foundation Funded SPIRIT: Scholarship Program!

-- The Kimmel School plans to offer the Bachelor of Science in Engineering (BSE) degree program at Biltmore Park beginning in the Fall 2014 Semester!
+- The Kimmel School is excited to now offer the Bachelor of Science in Engineering (BSE) degree program at Biltmore Park the inaugural class began Fall 2014 Semester!
+This program now has a focus on advanced

 Bachelor of Science in Engineering (BSE) Brochure (PDF)